-Source: 1.
+Source : 1.
 CBS- Indonesia, Gross Regional Domestic Product of Provinces in Indonesia by Industrial Origin, 1996-1999.
+2. CBS-Bali, Bali in Figures, 2001

 As previously stated, Bali's economy has been showing a tendency of transforming from agricultural based economy to a light industrial and services based economy.
 Bendesa and Sukarsa (1980) report that there has been a substantial growth in the service industry and trade (which includes hotels and restaurants) and a corresponding drop in agriculture since the 1970s.
 This tendency is indicated by the share of non-agricultural sectors - such as the manufacturing, mining and quarrying, construction, banking and financial services - in GRDP.
 Recent data from CBS of Bali (1991 and